 - Preheat oven to 350F.

-In a separate bowl add all dry ingredients: cocoa powder, almond flour, protein powder, baking powder and salt.
+- In a separate bowl add all dry ingredients: cocoa powder, almond flour, protein powder, baking soda and salt.
 Stir together, then add to the wet ingredients in the mixer and blend thoroughly.
 Next, add the chocolate chips and mix together.